Qumulo/getting-started-guide/_includes/content-reuse/cnq-guide-azure/deployment-agnostic-cluster-persistent-storage.md

       * The names of the created persistent storage accounts

-      * Your deployment's unique name
+      * Your persistent storage resource group's unique name

       For example: